Cfhoiril/overtunes-TS/README.md

   - Please support our project by give the project star or contributing

 # FAQ
-  - Why don't you provide config config for this bot?
+  - Why don't you provide config for this bot?
     - It has been said above, that we do not provide any support